 Children with special needs often face additional sleep challenges.
 Patience, specialized strategies, and professional support can help these children and their families get the rest they need.

-This guide examines Room Temperature within the broader context of Special Needs, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.
+This guide examines Memory Consolidation within the broader context of Special Needs, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.

 Children need structure to grow healthy, both physically and mentally.
 One of the most important habits parents can teach is going to bed at the same time every day.
 A consistent bedtime routine helps children develop discipline, improve behavior, and understand how to restore their energy after a long day.